Distributed-Compute-Labs/dcp-client/README.md

 Other utilities for developers working with DCP can be retrieved via npm, and include:

 * [`dcp-util`](https://npmjs.com/package/dcp-util) - a series of utilities for working with DCP; manipulate keystores, cancel jobs, etc.
-* [`niim`](https://www.npmjs.com/package/niim) - a command-line debugger for NodeJS (fork of node-inspect) which can debug DCP programs (passphrase prompts cause problems with node-inspect mainline)
+* [`niim`](https://www.npmjs.com/package/niim) - a command-line debugger for Node.js (fork of node-inspect) which can debug DCP programs (passphrase prompts cause problems with node-inspect mainline)
-* [`bravojs`](https://www.npmjs.com/package/bravojs) - a module system, used internally by DCP, capable of running the same modules in the browser, NodeJS, or a DCP Worker without transpilation, server software, or CORS headaches.
+* [`bravojs`](https://www.npmjs.com/package/bravojs) - a module system, used internally by DCP, capable of running the same modules in the browser, Node.js, or a DCP Worker without transpilation, server software, or CORS headaches.

 ## Installation
-The source code for this library is hosted online at https://gitlab.com/Distributed-Compute-Protocol/dcp-client/, and the installation package is available via NPM at https://www.npmjs.com/package/dcp-client.
+The source code for this library is hosted online at https://github.com/Distributed-Compute-Labs/dcp-client, and the installation package is available via NPM at https://www.npmjs.com/package/dcp-client.

-### NodeJS
+### Node.js
-To use DCP from NodeJS, you need to `npm i dcp-client` from your project's source directory, which will update your `package.json`, making this library a dependency of your application.
+To use DCP from Node.js, you need to `npm i dcp-client` from your project's source directory, which will update your `package.json`, making this library a dependency of your application.

 If you are a Node developer looking to get started quickly, there is a sample project template on GitHub that might interest you at https://github.com/wesgarland/dcp-client.